 \subsection{DM one-point PDF of LSS}

 In this section, we explain how to calculate the one-point PDF for the LSS.
-First, we will start with the DM profile of a single halo and then closely follow the methodology of \citet{Thiele_2018}, who performed a similar calculation for the thermal Sunyaev-Zel'dovich effect.
+First, we begin with the DM profile of a single halo, then closely follow the methodology of \citet{Thiele_2018}, who performed a similar calculation for the thermal Sunyaev-Zel'dovich effect.
 For completeness, we rederive all relevant expressions presented in \citet{Thiele_2018}.
-Throughout this section, for a more concise notation, we denote all halo masses by $M$ rather than $M_{200}$.
+Throughout this section, for notational convenience, we denote all halo masses by $M$ rather than $M_{200}$.

 \citet{2025OJAp....8E.127R} presented an analytical model for the DM of FRBs within their host halos based on BFC.
 Here, the situation is slightly different.
 The geometry is shown in \Cref{fig:Halo_scheme}.
 We want to know the contribution to the DM of a halo of mass $M$ and at redshift $z$ which has been traversed by an FRB at angle $\theta$ from the centre.
 Suppose $\mathrm{DM}^{(3)}_{M,z}(x_1,x_2,x_3)$ is the DM of an FRB at position $\boldsymbol{r}^\mathrm{T} =(x_1,x_2,x_3)$ relative to the halo centre, where we project along the $x_3$ axis without loss of generality due to spherical symmetry.
-Due to the latter, the DM profile depends only on the radial distance from its centre.
+As a result, the DM profile depends only on the radial distance from its centre.
 We can write the two-dimensional DM profile, $\mathrm{DM}(M,z,\theta)$, of the isolated halo under consideration as:

 where $d_\mathrm{A} =d_\mathrm{A}(z) $ is the comoving angular diameter distance to the halo centre, $\theta$ is the angular separation on the sky, $\mathrm{DM}^{(3)}_{M,z}$ is the three-dimensional DM profile within the halo, and $r$ is the halo radius.
 The DM of such a halo can also be written as: